Visiting Barcelona in November

 The incredible columns and ceiling of Gaudi’s La Sagrada Familia

 Apart from fewer tourists, you should find prices of hotels and apartments more affordable in autumn, and backpackers should also be able to save a few euros on their hostel beds.
-Overall this might just be the most economic month to visit.
+Overall this might just be the most economical month to visit.

 Events-wise and there’s a mix of traditional celebrations like All Saints Day, and more modern offerings like L’Alternativa Film Festival festival.
 And while this is not the season of street parties and music festivals, the city’s regular nightlife is still in full flow, and alcoholics sociable folk will find no shortage of great bars to prop up.